How to Be Prepared for Natural Disaster with Our Vacation Rental Software Part 2

 How VRM Helps

 Did you know, that in the event of most emergencies, our software continues to run just fine?
-This is because the product environment is located in Louisville, KY.
-Although our main office is in coastal North Carolina, which has been known to see a hurricane or two, your software is safe.
-Our local employees might experience outages, but we have help desk employees in multiple locations throughout the United States.
+This is because the product environment is located on the cloud through a large national service provider that has the capability of offering redundancy.
+Although VRM employees who are located in a storm or disaster's path may be directly affected and experience outages, we have help desk employees in multiple locations throughout the United States.
 This means we should still be able to help and support our clients at all times.

 As mentioned in Part 1, the VRM Marketing Team can also help during times of crisis.
 One advantage to having a VRM Marketing package is that you get access to an entire department of people who are dedicated to helping you communicate with your guests and owners before, during, and after a storm.
 This team is also ready to help you get back on your feet after an emergency, with effective and efficient marketing strategies.